Effective August 1, 2020

 We also collect certain log information regarding your access and use of the Scroll Network and Services.
 This log information includes your IP address, device information such as browser or phone type, the URL or screen visited, and referring URL.
 This log information is used to measure how Scroll is discovered by new users, to see how Scroll is used by our members, to identify possible abuse, and to diagnose technical problems, among other purposes.

-Additionally, we use Google Analytics and other similar services to help us analyze and understand usage of the Services and on our participating sites.
+Additionally, we use Google Analytics on Scroll.com pages to help us analyze and understand usage.

 What Scroll network sites may and may not collect

 We share usage data about our members on the Scroll Network and the Services with participating sites and partners in four ways:

 - Monthly payments—We pay participating sites each month based on how much you and other Scroll members consume their content.
 To explain these payments, we provide them with data as to what percentage of each anonymized subscriber’s time is spent viewing their content for each month.